BIG GAME IDENTIFICATION

 - the head with horns or antlers attached if the animal has horns or antlers, or

-- the head (complete with the skin on it) if the animal has no horns or antlers, and
+- the head (complete with the skin on it) if the animal has no horns or antlers, and in addition

 - the complete skull plate with horns or antlers intact must be retained with the carcass of the male antelope, male elk or male non-trophy sheep